Spending a Day at the English Garden Munich

-There’s nothing quite like spending a sunny day in a charming English Garden – even if you are in Germany.
-Munich’s famous Englischer Garten is one of the most celebrated and beautiful sights in the city, and it won’t even cost you a penny to explore it for yourself.
+There’s nothing quite like spending a sunny day in a charming English Garden Munich – even if you are in Germany.
+Munich’s famous Englischer Garten is one of the most celebrated and beautiful sights in the city.
+And it won’t even cost you a penny to explore it for yourself.

 Stretching over 90 acres of lush parkland in the heart of Munich, the confusingly named Englischer Garten does have some fairly irrefutable links back to that green and pleasant land.
-Not only did Englishman Sir Benjamin Thompson design it, but also the style of landscape gardening used is commonly known as English gardening, in honour of its best-known pioneer, Capability Brown.
-More than 200 years after its grand opening, it still fills up with locals and tourists come rain or shine – and it’s all just a short drive away from our Park Inn by Radisson München Ost.
+Not only did Englishman Sir Benjamin Thompson design it, but also the style of landscape gardening used is commonly known as English gardening, in honor of its best-known pioneer, Capability Brown.
+More than 200 years after its grand opening, it still fills up with locals and tourists come rain or shine – and it’s all just a short drive away from our Park Inn by Radisson Munich Frankfurter Ring.

 In an English country garden